 Sample the local fare

-Rick Bayless: A National Treasure (and hometown culinary hero!)
+Rick Bayless: A National Treasure (and hometown culinary hero for Okies!)

 Ok, we’re a little biased here, but for those who aren’t familiar, Rick Bayless is a Chicago chef and restaurateur known for his Mexican cuisine.
 You may recognize his packaged food brand Frontera (named after his Frontera Grill restaurant in Chicago) which is showing up in grocery stores everywhere, or you might know him as one of Bravo’s Top Chef winners.